Translating Subgraphs to Nodes Makes Simple GNNs Strong and Efficient for Subgraph Representation Learning: Introduction

+There can be various implementations of S2N translation, and here, we create new edges as the number of shared edges across a pair of subgraphs.
+Then, we normalize and sparsify edges based on weights to approximate the structure of the global graph.
+This process makes a coarse S2N graph carry sufficient information across subgraphs for the task.
+We can additionally preserve structural information during S2N translation using two strategies.
+First, we propose S2N that retains internal structures in subgraphs.
+Second, we incorporate structural encoding into input node features~\citep{dwivedi2022graph}.
+These enhancements require negligible resources, as they are performed only once before training and are efficiently performed with low complexity of computation and space.

+Furthermore, we address S2N's challenge when there are not sufficient samples available, specifically, representing parts of the global graph not covered by existing subgraphs.
+We introduce Coarsened S2N (CoS2N), which uses graph coarsening to create `virtual' subgraphs that summarize the global structure.
+The CoS2N allows message-passing between distant subgraphs with labels without compromising efficiency.
+We also theoretically show that CoS2N can reduce the approximation error in S2N's representations.

-We conduct experiments with four real-world datasets to evaluate the performance and efficiency of S2N translation.
-We measure the number of parameters, throughput (samples per second), and latency (seconds per forward pass) for efficiency~\citep{dehghani2021efficiency}.
-We demonstrate that models with S2N translation are more efficient than the existing approach without a significant performance drop.
-Even some models perform better than baselines in three of the four datasets.
+We conduct experiments with four real-world and four synthetic datasets to evaluate the classification performance as well as efficiency, including throughput, latency, parameters, and memory usage.
+We demonstrate that models using S2N transformation are more efficient than existing approaches, with similar or even better performance.
+Specifically, while best-tuned models with S2N can process $183$ -- $711$ times as many samples, their classification performance shows $99.9$ -- $102.9$\% of the state-of-the-art model.